Zichang23/fmri/Example.md

 ### Application

-We will first apply `mconn2` to the dataset `Caltech_0051475_rois_aal.1D` to get a connectivity matrix for each specific  frequncy.
+We will first apply `mconn2` to the dataset `Caltech_0051475_rois_aal.1D` to get a connectivity matrix for each specific  frequency.
 Then we will plug the connectivity matrix into `mnet` to get the number of edge for each network.

 ```{r}
 #read in data